Find out how to see the performance of your Klaviyo flow messages.

 Review Link Activity

-The Link Activity tab contains analytics for the links tracked in your flow email.
-Klaviyo tracks the total unique people that have clicked, the total number of clicks (not unique), the average click per person, and the total people that did not click.
-Below the analytics is a list of all links that have been included in your flow email if your email has dynamic content that populates unique links for reach recipient.
-Otherwise, you will see a list of the top 25 links in each campaign, including the unique and total clicks.
+The Link Activity tab contains analytics for the links tracked in your flow message.
+Klaviyo tracks the total unique people who have clicked, the total number of clicks (not unique), the average click per person, and the total people that did not click.
+For emails, below the analytics is a list of all links that have been included in your flow email if your email has dynamic content that populates unique links for each recipient.
+Otherwise, you will see a list of the top 25 links in each message, including the unique and total clicks.
 You can toggle your view here from Table view to Visual view.
-If your flow email is A/B tested, you can toggle here between each variation as well.
+If your flow email is A/B tested, you can toggle between each variation as well.

 The Advanced Reports tab features three main sections: